-Students will acquire basic physical educational teaching and assessment skills applicable to adolescents in grades 7-12.
+Students will acquire basic physical education teaching and assessment skills applicable to adolescents in grades 7-12.
 Physical Education and Health is about understanding factors influencing student learning and the development of physically literate individuals.
-This is accomplished through education of the whole person though experiences in psychomotor, cognitive, and affective learning domains.
+This is accomplished through education of the whole person through experiences in psychomotor, cognitive, and affective learning domains.
 The course prepares the learner to obtain certification in physical education and health in New York State.
-Prerequisite(s); if any: WAE 101, WAE 143, WAE 361
+10 hours fieldwork required.
+Prerequisite(s); if any: WAE 101 and WAE 361